X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Introduction

 \section{Introduction}

 The observed X-ray spectrum from a source obscured by an absorbing medium depends both on the intrinsic source emission and on attenuation by the intervening gas.
 If the medium has a sufficiently high column density, the absorption can strongly modify the observed spectrum.
 Or, if the source is bright enough to ionize the intervening matter, the medium may become transparent and produce little to no absorption.
 As the absorption depends sensitively on the ionization state of the gas, this state and its effect on the spectrum must be modeled in order to recover the source SED.
 Such modeling also enables measurements of the intervening column density and predictions of the reprocessed emission.
-This interplay between high energy emission by an X-ray source and ionization of, and absorption by, intervening matter is important in a wide range of astrophysical systems, including supernovae \citep{Nymark2006}, fast blue optical transients \citep[e.g;][]{Margutti2019,Nayana2025b} and active galactic nuclei \citep{Netzer2008}.
+This interplay between high energy emission by an X-ray source and the ionization of, and absorption by, intervening matter is important in a wide range of astrophysical systems, including supernovae \citep{Nymark2006}, fast blue optical transients \citep[e.g.,][]{Margutti2019,Nayana2025b}, \taya{tidal disruption events \citep[e.g.,][]{Roth2015,Auchettl2017,Dai2018}, GRB afterglows}, and active galactic nuclei \citep{Netzer2008}.

 A model that is often used in X-ray spectral analysis is the neutral absorber model, e.g., the one by \cite{Wilms2000}, which is implemented in \textsc{xspec} \citep{XSPEC} modules such as \texttt{tbabs}.
-This model assumes the intervening matter is entirely neutral.
-While this approximation is often adequate when metals are not highly ionized, a sufficiently bright source can ionize the gas enough that the column density inferred under this assumption is significantly underestimated, or produce absorption features that cannot be fit with a neutral absorber.
+This model assumes the intervening matter is entirely neutral, \taya{and is used to report the "neutral equivalent" column density, which is a lower limit on the actual column density}. \taya{When the metals are not highly ionized, and the metallicity of the absorbing matter is known, this measurement is a good approximation for the actual column density.
+However,} a sufficiently bright source \taya{illuminating a column density dominated by matter in the vicinity of the source, can lead to a significant fraction of the column density being ionized.} \taya{This either produces a neutral equivalent column density that significantly underestimates the actual column density, or } produces absorption features that cannot be fit with a neutral absorber. \taya{While various ionized absorber or warm absorber models exist for fitting X-ray spectra, these typically require prior knowledge of the temperature of the medium, information that is typically unavailable.}